shkherad/ember-routing-dynamic/README.md

 });
 ```

-The object passed in as the second argument to the 'product' route contains the
+The object passed in as the second argument to the `product` route contains the
-actual path used to reach the 'product' route.
+actual path used to reach the `product` route.
 It's usually not necessary to
 specify the actual `path`, since the URL and the name of the route are usually
 the same; however, in this case, they are _not_ the same, so we _must_ specify
 the `path` explicitly.